climatepolicyradar/document-qa-prototype/README.md

 ## TODOs
 - [ ] Update this readme post-refactor
 - [x] Add defensive checks on vertex integration when merging for project_id and endpoint_id if they're not provided
-- [ ] AWS Prefect aws-credentials-block-labs is still sandbox parameter store. (for Mark)
 - [ ] Write script to pull out all TODOs from the codebase and add them to this readme
 - [ ] Are the config search params still being used?
 How and where?